 Applicants will be required to provide a copy of a Lake Forest College transcript printed directly from my.lakeforest.
 The transcript should accompany the application.

 A writing sample and resume must accompany the application.
 The writing sample can be any written work that has been submitted for a course or that has been written for personal purposes.

 Each applicant will be required to obtain two additional recommendations, an academic and a character recommendation.
 The academic recommendation should be from a faculty member and the character recommendation should be from a coach, club sponsor, or any other person who can attest to the character of the applicant.

 Upon submitting the application, students will be required to sign a release form authorizing the Grace Elizabeth Groner Foundation to request judicial records.

-If the grant application is for study abroad, an internship or service project that is 20 miles or more from campus, an itemized budget must be submitted with the accompanying application materials.
+If the grant application is for a service-learning opportunity that is 20 miles or more from campus, an itemized budget must be submitted with the accompanying application materials.

-For Internships: April 1st for summer and fall internships.
-October 1st for spring internships.
+April 1st for summer and fall semesters.
+October 1st for spring semester.